 -

-Budget Management Tools: Phone payment methods usually have daily deposit limits between R200 and R600.
-These limits help players control their gambling budget.
-Prepaid mobile users can only spend what's on their account.
+Budget Management Tools Phone payment methods usually cap daily deposits somewhere between R200 and R600.
+These limits are there so players don’t blow past their gambling budget.
+If you’re on prepaid, you can only use whatever money is already sitting in your account.

 -